Hrithik-Bhattacharya/PrismOpenClaw/STARTUP_GUIDE.md

-# PrismOpenClaw Unified Startup & Integration Guide
+# Phantom Mode Unified Startup & Integration Guide

 This guide is for the **latest integrated repo** where:
 - M1 and M3 are working